mattiebw/mattiebw/README.md

 ### Hi there 👋
-I'm Matt, and I make things!
+I'm Matt (he/him), and I make things!

 - 🌱 I’m currently looking for game programming internships working in C++, C#, Unity, or Unreal!
 - 🧑‍💻 Learning lower-level APIs such as OpenGL, Vulkan, and more, and trying to build my own engine.
-- 🔭 Studying a Bachelors in Computer Games Technology at the University of Portsmouth, as well as working on some hobby projects at home!
+- 🔭 Studying [BSc (Hons) Computer Games Technology](https://www.port.ac.uk/study/courses/undergraduate/bsc-hons-computer-games-technology) at the University of Portsmouth
-- 📫 How to reach me: m@ttwa.re
+- 🏠 Continuing to work on hobby projects in my spare time
-- 😄 Pronouns: he/him
+- 📫 Reach me at: m@ttwa.re